GoToolSharing/htb-cli/README.md

 To submit the answers for each task, you can add the `-t` / `--task` flag followed by the task number.

 ![Sherlock_3](./assets/sherlocks_3.gif)

+Finally, the `--hint` flag can be added to provide a `hint`.
+If available, it will be displayed above the masked flag when a task is selected.

 ### info